halo/sso/lib/sso/client/README.md

 * A public OAuth Client, such as an `iPhone`, uses the `Resource Owner Password Credentials Grant` to exchange the `username` and `password` of the end user for an OAuth `access_token` with the OAuth permission scope `outsider`.
 * You exchange the `access_token` for a passport token.
 That is effectively your API token used to communicate with the OAuth Rails clients.
 * The OAuth Rails clients verify that token with the OAuth server at every request.
-* In effect, this turns your iPhone app into a Browser, technically not an OAuth Client.
+* In effect, this turns your iPhone app into a Browser, technically not a trusted OAuth Client.

 #### Also good to know